Resettlement (Newfoundland): Community Relocation Policy (2010s)

 State-assisted relocation is still practiced in Newfoundland and Labrador, but the requests must come from the communities themselves.
 The modern Community Relocation Policy clearly states that the government cannot encourage or "initiate any actions" to promote resettlement.
 Essential services, including electricity, are terminated in the communities where the vote reaches a threshold of 90-per-cent.
 In 2013, the compensation was boosted from $100,000 to $270,000 per household.

 Despite a community voting in favour, state-assisted relocation has been refused in some settlements, where the cost for compensation exceeds the amount saved in services cut.
 Even if Nippers Harbour voted with a majority of 98%, the government has declared that the consequences to the economy would outweigh the benefits.

 Since 2000, nine communities have relocated — Great Harbour Deep (2002), Petites (2003), Big Brook (2004), Grand Bruit (2010), Round Harbour (2016), William's Harbour (2017), Snook's Arm (2018) and Little Bay Islands (2019).

 In 2021, the provincial government's Community Relocation Policy was changed lowering the vote required for relocation from 90 percent to 75 percent.

-Following the policy change, in 2021 François voted against resettlement.
+Following the policy change, in 2021 Francois voted against resettlement.
 In 2023, Gaultois voted against resettlement.

 In 2025, the last 4 residents of the Tilt Cove, a town famous for its small population, announced that they'd all accept resettlement.

 In art

 The social change caused by resettlement has appeared in some works of literature and music.
-The song The Government Game by the Newfoundland writer Al Pittman describes the issue, with lyrics such as "It's surely a sad sight, their movin' around,/ A-wishin they still lived by the cod-fishin' ground;/ But there's no goin' back now, there's nothing to gain,/ Now that they've played in the government game."
-The song Out From St Leonards also describes the resettlement, noting how residents left "with their houses in tow" by physically shipping buildings to their new homes.
+The song "The Government Game" by the Newfoundland writer Al Pittman describes the issue, with lyrics such as "It's surely a sad sight, their movin' around,/ A-wishin they still lived by the cod-fishin' ground;/ But there's no goin' back now, there's nothing to gain,/ Now that they've played in the government game."
+The song "Out From St Leonards" also describes the resettlement, noting how residents left "with their houses in tow" by physically shipping buildings to their new homes.
 His best-known play West Moon is set in a resettled outport, where the ghosts of the dead lament the abandonment of their home.

+Canadian folk singer Stan Rogers, although born in Ontario, had strong roots in the Maritimes and wrote many songs about the effects of resettlement.
+His first studio album, Fogarty's Cove, deals extensively with the topic.

 The resettlement of an outport community is a focal point of Newfoundland author Michael Crummey's 2014 novel Sweetland, and its theatrical feature film adaptation Sweetland.

 Newfoundland-based photographer April MacDonald has extensively documented the legacy of homes and villages abandoned by resettled Newfoundlanders.